-This course introduces students to the acoustic aspects of speech sounds.
-We will look at 1) the acoustic nature of different 'components' of speech: vowels, consonants, stress and prominence, tone and intonation, and voice quality; and 2) how the study of speech can be applied to various areas of inquiry such as speech perception and production, the learning of new sounds, sociophonetics, and forensic phonetics.
-Students will get hands-on experience with Praat, a free computer software package for the analysis of speech.
+This course introduces students to the acoustic aspects of speech sounds, covering 1) the acoustic nature of different 'components' of speech such as vowels, consonants, stress, tone, and voice quality; and 2) how the study of speech can be applied to various areas of inquiry such as speech perception and production, the learning of new sounds, sociophonetics, and forensic phonetics.
+Students will get hands-on experience with Praat, a free computer program for the analysis of speech.
 Prior knowledge of phonetics will be helpful but not obligatory.
 Students with little background on the study of speech are encouraged to read the recommended introductory textbooks before the course starts.

-The acoustic properties of various components of speech (e.g. vowels and consonants, stress and prominence, tone and intonation, and voice quality), speech perception and production, sociophonetics, second language speech learning, forensic phonetics
+The acoustic properties of various components of speech (e.g. vowels, consonants, stress, tone, and voice quality), speech perception and production, sociophonetics, second language speech learning, forensic phonetics

 On successful completion of the course, students should be able to